 David Gray-Hammond: Emergent Divergence

-As a neurodiversity-affirming practice, we recognize that neuronormativity – a privileged set of cognitive assumptions deemed superior, socially acceptable and which stigmatizes non-normative social behaviors, attitudes, affect and action – is discriminatory and harmful to individuals of different identities that do not fit the norm.
-Affirming these identities, recognising their experiences and speaking up for specific needs, we connect with communities that offer a multitude of perspectives in conversations coming out of Singapore’s mental health circles.
+As a neurodiversity-affirming practice, we regard neuronormativity as a socially constructed, privileged set of cognitive assumptions that deems itself superior or acceptable while stigmatising and erasing alternative social behaviors, attitudes, affect and action.
+This is discriminatory and harmful to individuals of different identities or neurotypes that do not fit the norm.
+Affirming them, recognising their experiences and speaking up for them, we connect with communities that offer a multitude of perspectives in conversations coming out of Singapore’s mental health circles.

 Testimonials